awsdocs/aws-lambda-developer-guide/doc_source/java-image.md

 + AWS base images for Lambda

   These base images are preloaded with a language runtime and other components that are required to run the image on Lambda\.
 AWS provides a Dockerfile for each of the base images to help with building your container image\.

-  AWS provides base images for the x86\_64 architecture for all supported \.NET runtimes, and for the arm64 architecture for the \.NET Core 3\.1 and \.NET 6\.0 runtimes\.
 + Open\-source runtime interface clients \(RIC\)

   If you use a community or private enterprise base image, you must add a [Runtime interface client](runtimes-images.md#runtimes-api-client) to the base image to make it compatible with Lambda\.